Vibrant Latino Festivals: Food, Dance & Culture

 Christmas Festivities

 But it’s not just about caroling.
 Participants break piñatas, enjoy traditional foods, and sip on warm drinks like ponche, a fruity punch.
-It’s a mix of and social gathering, kicking off the in style.
+It’s a mix of religious observance and social gathering, kicking off the holiday season in style.
 For more on Latino holiday traditions, check out our article on Latin American holiday traditions.

 NightEvent